goeiebook/creativelab/narrative.md

 ![the both submission][both]

 Excellent presentation, casual phrasing, and three images demonstrating aspects of design.
 And somehow it included new shapes.
 I darkened.
-How could this have been made without a pen?
+How could this have been made if the pen tool did not work?

 Stay cool, Abrie.
 You could learn a lot from experts like this.